 Life in the mountains can be tough.
 If you feel ill, just let an ECOS Director know, and take some time to recuperate.
-Our Health Care team is always available to help, and they carry most OTC medications.
+Our Health Care team is always available to help, and they carry most over the counter (OTC) medications.